Bachelor of Science in Mechanical Engineering

-- Earn a grade of "C" or better in any MENG, EENG or ENGR course.
+- Earn a grade of "C" or better in all courses used to meet degree requirements.

 - Complete the general baccalaureate degree requirements of the university.

-- Complete the ME curriculum requirements specified in the fellow sections.
+- Complete the Mechanical Engineering curriculum requirements specified in the fellow sections.

-Detailed information about the FE exam content, exam schedule, registration for the exam and review sessions is available through the Office of the Dean of Engineering and Computer Science.
+Exam is computer-based and is administered year-round.
+Detailed information about the FE exam content, exam schedule, registration for the exam, and review sessions is available at www.ncees.org.

 - ME Curriculum for Transfer Students